 Similarly, I prefer MustBe or Need in the name, instead of Not.

-#12 Updated by Anna Maria Bigatti 10 months ago
+#12 Updated by Anna Maria Bigatti about 1 year ago

 - Subject changed from Error names and error messages to Error names and error messages (current design)